 First published September 7, 2011Girls who were sexually assaulted at two psychiatric facilities in Washington State were not protected by Child Protective Services.
-In both instances Mandated Reporters failed to report the crimes as required by law.
+In both instances, Mandated Reporters failed to report repeated sexual assaults of two teen-age girls, as required by law.

 In both cases the perpetrators were risks known to hospital staff.
 Both perpetrators had sexually assaulted other girls in the facilities, prior to assaulting the girls this blog post is about.
 In neither case were any mandated reporters prosecuted for the gross misdemeanor crime of failure to report; and no one lost their job.